 How do I make hot chocolate extra creamy?

-Adding steamed milk to your hot cocoa will give you an ultra rich chocolate mixture.
-You'll find that adding in chocolate shavings will elevate the mixture as well.
+Adding steamed milk to your hot cocoa in place of hot water or plain milk will give you an ultra rich hot chocolate.
+You'll find that adding in chocolate shavings will make for a richer, creamier hot chocolate as well.

 Can I make dairy-free hot chocolate?